Alexander Hoehn-Saric

-Alexander Hoehn-Saric is an American attorney and government official who served as a commissioner of the Consumer Product Safety Commission from October 2021 to July 2025 and previously served as chair from 2021 to 2025.
+Alexander Hoehn-Saric (born 1963) is an American attorney and government official who served as a commissioner of the Consumer Product Safety Commission from October 2021 to July 2025 and previously served as chair from 2021 to 2025.
 Hoehn-Saric is a Democrat.

 Early life and education

 Hoehn-Saric was born to immigrants from China and Austria and grew up in Baltimore, Maryland.
 He received a bachelor's degree in political science from the University of Chicago and a JD from UCLA Law School.

 Career

 Hoehn-Saric previously served as Chief Counsel for Communications and Consumer Protection for the House Committee on Energy and Commerce.
 He worked on legislation and oversight on issues ranging from product safety to communications.

 On the Senate side, he served as senior counsel for the U.S. Senate Committee on Commerce, Science and Transportation, handling product safety and consumer protection matters.
 Hoehn-Saric also served at the United States Department of Commerce as the Deputy General Counsel for Strategic Initiatives.